pdfme/pdfme/README.md

 \*You must install `@pdfme/common` regardless of which package you use.

+On NPM stable releases are published to the `latest` tag, and pre-releases are published to the `next` tag.
+On the `dev` tag you can find releases for every commit to the `main` branch.

 The following type, function and classes are available in pdfme.

 `@pdfme/common`